libretro/docs/docs/library/beetle_psx_hw.md

 - **GTE Overclock** [beetle_psx_hw_gte_overclock] (**Off**/On)

 	Gets rid of memory access latency and makes all GTE instructions have 1 cycle latency.
+Can greatly help in reducing framerate slowdowns in games that are GTE-bound, and making frametimes/framerates more stable.

 - **GPU rasterizer overclock** [beetle_psx_hw_gpu_overclock] (**1x(native)**/2x/4x/8x/16x/32x)

 	Overclock the emulated PSX's GPU rasterizer.
+Doesn't really do much.

 - **Skip BIOS** [beetle_psx_hw_skipbios] (**Off**/On)

-	Self-explanatory.
+	Skips the PSX BIOS screen when starting a game.

 	**Some games have issues when this core option is enabled (Saga Frontier, PAL copy protected games, etc).**